 Fly population management on dairies

 Identifying the type of fly or flies that you are dealing with on the dairy along with understanding their lifecycle is key to developing an effective fly management plan.
 Common flies found on dairies include house flies, stable flies, and blow flies.
 These flies are commonly classified as “filth flies” as they like to breed in spoiled/spilled feed, bedding, decaying organic matter and manure.
 They also prefer moist conditions and decaying organic matter to lay their eggs for reproduction.
 Of the flies listed above, only the stable fly is considered a biting fly and requires a “blood meal”.
 Common pests often found in pastures are typically, horn flies, face flies, horse flies, deer flies and mosquitoes.
 All of the pests for pastures listed except face flies are a biting insect that require a “blood meal”.
-To learn more about these pest populations in livestock you may want to visit http://bit.ly/2pYZwhK.
+To learn more about these pest populations in livestock you may want to visit these two publications:

 Control of filth flies is best achieved with sanitation and a combination of knockdown and residual sprays (Campbell, 2005).
 It is important to read the label of knockdown or residual sprays as many are not cleared for use on lactating dairy cows or in the milking parlor.
 The best time to apply insecticides for fly control of house and stable flies is during the hottest part of the day.
 At that time the insects retreat to cooler areas such as vegetation around pens, under bunks or shaded areas.
 Knockdown sprays are most effective when the air temperature is between 65 °F and 90 °F. Residual sprays should only be applied to shaded fly resting areas because ultraviolet light breaks them down when exposed to the sun.
 Rain may wash some residual sprays off or decrease their effectiveness so they may need to be reapplied.